gdsbook/book/notebooks/02_geospatial_computational_environment.md

 avoid duplication "downstream" by encapsulating functionality in a way that can be accessed and used in a variety of contexts without having to re-write code every time it is needed.
-In doing so, packages (or libraries, an interchangeable term in this context) embody the famous hacker motto of DRY.:
+In doing so, packages (or libraries, an interchangeable term in this context) embody the famous hacker motto of DRY:
 "don't repeat yourself".

 Open source packages is software that provides its own code for the user to inspect.